Namespace as a service in OpenShift using Software Template Patterns

 -

-Next, select the filters: Kind:Template and Tags: self-service As shown in the following picture:
+Next, select the filters: Kind:Template and Tags: self-service, as shown:

 -